Skip to main content

 Amy felt disconnected at times, unable to find spouses who were experiencing the same emotions and changes as her.

-Eventually Frank and her voice in the FTD space connected her to other spouses facing the same loss of identity and choice that came with having partners with progressed FTD.
+Eventually, their presence in the FTD space connected Amy to other spouses who faced the same loss of identity and choice.

 “Stephanie Zimmerman…had lost her husband to FTD in a much shorter time than I did,” Amy said.
 “But she had reached out to me [a couple years prior] and said I think our stories are similar.
 [Both our husbands were diagnosed when they were 53 years old].”